Coral Island near Pattaya (Koh Larn)

-Also known as Coral Island, Koh Larn – situated 7.5 kilometres west of Pattaya Beach – has long been an alternative retreat for those who have become jaded with Pattaya’s overdeveloped and overcrowded beaches.
-Since the island is not so far away, visitors can easily go there in the morning, stay for a couple of hours and then come back to Pattaya Beach late afternoon.
-And the most convenient way of doing this is by taking a guided tour – complete with hotel
+Also known by its Thai name of Koh Larn (and sometimes as Larn Island), Coral Island is situated 7.5 kilometres west of Pattaya Beach.
+It has long been an alternative retreat for those who have become jaded with Pattaya’s overdeveloped and overcrowded beaches.
+Since the island is not so far away, visitors can easily go there in the morning, stay for several hours and then come back to Pattaya Beach in the late afternoon.
+The most convenient way of doing this is by taking a guided tour.

-Endowed with several beautiful beaches and unspoiled natural wonders, the island exudes a true tropical atmosphere and ample sunshine.
+Endowed with several beautiful beaches and unspoiled natural wonders, Coral Island near Pattaya exudes a true tropical atmosphere and ample sunshine.
 If you didn’t buy any tours on the ferry earlier, you can still delight in a host of activities offered on the beach.
-In addition to parasailing and speed boat riding, jet skiing, banana boat riding and, of course, swimming can also be enjoyed.
-Although not much coral left to be seen, the island’s clear waters are excellent for snorkeling.
+In addition to parasailing and speedboat riding, jet skiing, banana boat riding and, of course, swimming can also be enjoyed.
+Although not much coral left to be seen, the island’s clear waters are excellent for snorkelling.

 Returning to Pattaya Beach

-The glass-bottomed boat arrives at 15:00 to take the now-tanned visitors to the ferry back to Pattya Beach.
-About an hour later, the ferry arrives safely at Pattaya Beach, where the sun is now mild with the shadow of Coral Island lurking in the distance – seemingly beckoning us to return (as many of us have already planned to).
-If Pattaya’s crowded beach is not what you envisage to spend your precious vacation on, this full-day quick getaway to Coral Island makes for a perfect substitute ideal for family, couples and a group of friends.
+The glass-bottomed boat arrives at 15:00 to take the now-tanned visitors to the ferry back to Pattaya Beach.
+About an hour later, the ferry arrives safely at Bali Hai Pier, where the sun is now mild with the shadow of Coral Island lurking in the distance – seemingly beckoning us to return (as many of us have already planned to).
+If Pattaya’s crowded beach is not what you envisage to spend your precious vacation on, this full-day getaway makes for a perfect substitute, ideal for family, couples and a group of friends.

 The tropical paradise within reach

-This full-day tour begins with a ‘song taew’ (two-rowed pick-up truck) transfer from the guests’ hotels to a designated boarding point on the beach, where a flat-bottomed boat is waiting to take visitors to the two-levelled ferry floating offshore.
+This full-day tour begins with a ‘songtaew’ (a pick-up truck converted into a bus) transfer from the guests’ hotels to a designated boarding point on the beach, where a flat-bottomed boat is waiting to take visitors to the two-levelled ferry floating offshore.
 This leg of the tour takes around five minutes before passengers continue on to the 45-minute ferry ride to the island.
 On board, the tour crew offers all sorts of fun-filled activity packages.
 The tip here is to always barter, and keep in mind that it’s usually cheaper to buy a package (usually includes a few of the most popular tours) as opposed to an individual tour.